Gage-Technologies/gigo-documentation/extension/code_teacher/extension_code_teacher_2.md

 # Gigo Code Teacher
 >#### Your own personal tutor.

-The Gigo Teacher is personal tutor designed to help users with all things programming.
+The Gigo Code Teacher is personal tutor designed to help users with all things programming.
 It seamlessly integrates with all code a user writes or interacts with inside the workspace.

 </br>